Oldfarts/Burialmemories_SERVER/readme.md

 "git clone https://github.com/Oldfarts/Burialmemories_SERVER"

-2. Install PostGreSQL database and create db and set up the table (db schema located at folder .\config\db\schema.sql) 2.1	Edit the files in server project:
+2. Install PostGreSQL database and create db and set up the table (db schema located at folder .\config\db\schema.sql) 2.1	Edit the files in server project and change these files password to be same (i was lazy :) ):
 - config.js -> change the database password
 - customerdata.js -> change the database password
 - interface.js  -> change the database password

 3. Open up Terminal or Command line
 Navigate to the directory where the project was cloned to